 The manner in which financial instruments are designated for measurement purposes is set out in the accounting policies.
-The main methods and assumptions used in estimating the fair value of financial instruments are summarised therein.

-Other financial instruments held at amortised cost
+Financial instruments held at amortised cost

 Cash and cash equivalents and Trade and other payables are recognised on an amortised cost basis that is considered to be a close approximation to fair value.

 For the Deemed loan to originator, the carrying value of the variable rate loans is assumed to be their fair value.
 The principal of the loan is consideration for the underlying pool of loans which are significantly held at variable rate.
 For these reasons, the fair value of this asset is considered to be a close approximation to amortised cost.